Mello007/vote-service/README.md

 # Application "Voting"

-This is web-application, that able to create different votes.
+This is web-application, that able to:
+1. Create and delete votes
+2. View statistics

 ## Quick start